North Korea gives details of "weather" satellite launch

 The North had said earlier merely that the rocket would send a working satellite into space, but South Korea and the United States say it is a ballistic missile test.

-Even though two previous launches of the long-range missile have failed, Washington says the North’s missile program is progressing quickly and that the American mainland could come under threat within five years.
+Even though two previous launches of the long-range missile have failed, Washington says the North’s missile programme is progressing quickly and that the American mainland could come under threat within five years.
+(Reporting by Nick Macfie; Editing Jeremy Laurence)